We wish you health, safety, and well-being. Students are required to fill out the Symptom Tracker every day.

 The dining services staff welcomes student input and comments.
 It’s always best to voice your concerns directly to a member of our management team for instant feedback and answers to your questions.
 Feel free to talk with a Student Government representative as well.
 Use the comment board located in the Lehr and Phillips dining hall.

 U.S. mail is distributed each day—except Saturdays, Sundays, and holidays—to students’ residence hall mailboxes.
-Student packages (UPS, FedEx, etc.) are delivered to Mail Services located in the Humanities Center–001.
+Please see your RA for mail delivery.